-- b) evidence-based scheduling practices; and - c) bio-mathematical models.
+- a) operator or industry operational experience and data collected on similar types of operations; - b) evidence-based scheduling practices; and - c) bio-mathematical models.

 Proactive

 2.1.1.2 The proactive process shall identify fatigue hazards within current flight operations.
 Methods of examination may include, but are not limited to: